littlebearsplaygroup/littlebears-website/content/disclaimer.md

 ---
-title : "Disclaimer"
+title: Disclaimer
-description: "A friendly and open english speaking Play Cafee for children aged 0-5 in Bern, switzerland."
+description: A friendly and open english speaking Play Cafee for children aged 0-5 in Bern, switzerland.
 date: 2020-04-17T12:18:10+00:00
 lastmod: 2020-04-17T12:18:10+00:00
 draft: false
-weight: 50
+weight: 51
 ---

 Please be aware that you are solely responsible for your child during the bern, and any use of our toys and infrastructure is at your own risk.